rithmschool/javascript_computer_science_exercises/doubly_linked_lists_exercise/readme.md

 This internal/helper function should insert a node at a specified index in a DoublyLinkedList.
 It should return the new length of the DoublyLinkedList.

-### toString

-This function should convert the DoublyLinkedList into a string

 ### remove

 This function should remove a node at a specified index in a DoublyLinkedList.
 It should return the removed node.